Best Fried Chicken Recipe (Tavern Style!)

 Make sure the cornstarch you buy is pure corn (no additives) and then substitute Gluten Free 1-to-1 Baking Mix for the all-purpose flour.

-Yes, technically you can.
-However, brining poultry gives it the best flavor and increases the juiciness of the meat.
+Yes, technically you can skip the brine.
+However, brining poultry gives it the best flavor and increases the juiciness of the meat significantly.
 It’s worth the extra time!

-If you do skip this step, make sure to salt the chicken before rolling it in the cornstarch mixture.
+If you do skip this step of our Crispy Fried Chicken Recipe, make sure to salt the chicken before rolling it in the cornstarch mixture.

 Do I Have To Check The Internal Temperature Of The Fried Chicken?